countpauper/countpauper/eul/README.md

 # Ideas

-## mini functors

-`std::function<...>` is kind of big and may use heap allocatiom.
-Mots of the the times only one captured value is needed.
-Most of those times that value is the this pointer.
-Sometimes none are needed.
-In some cases the client knows that.
-In other cases the functor type could be templated for instance `std::signal<FUNCTOR>`, then of course the variadic arguments should be derivable from the functor.
-Not sure of std::function has that any more (argument_type is deprecated and was only one).

-Here are some units:
-- `eul::tuple_function<T...>`: A functor with a variable sized tuple captures.
-The tuple is passes as additional arguments
-- `eul::callback`: a functor with nothing captured. smallest.
-It's basicallly a `tuple_function<void>`
-- `eul::member_function<Class>`: A functor with the this pointer captures, which is basically `eul::tuple_function<Class*>`, except that it will use the captured `Class*` to call the members on.
-Optionally more can be captured but the first tuple argument is the class

 ## Errors
 `expectation` is great and all but the posix error codes are a bit limiting.
 Instead a more structured type can be used, which also uses the other bits that are likely available in the expected anyway due to alignment.
 Each error is a struct { ErrorCategory category; Component source; uint16_t code; }